einsteinpy/einsteinpy/README.rst

 What's up with the name?
 ------------------------

-einsteinpy comes from the name of the famous physicist, nobel laureate, revolutionary person, Prof. Albert Einstein.
+EinsteinPy comes from the name of the famous physicist, nobel laureate, revolutionary person, Prof. Albert Einstein.
 This is a small tribute from our part for the amazing work he did for the science.

-Can I do <insert awesome thing> with poliastro?
+Can I do <insert awesome thing> with EinsteinPy?
 -----------------------------------------------

-einsteinpy is focused on general relativity.
+EinsteinPy is focused on general relativity.
 One can always discuss probable features on the mailing list and try to implement it.
 We welcome every contribution and will be happy to include it in einteinpy.

 What's the future of the project?
 ---------------------------------

-einsteinpy is actively maintained and we hope to receive an influx of new contributors.
+EinsteinPy is actively maintained and we hope to receive an influx of new contributors.
 The best way to get an idea of the roadmap is to see the `Milestones`_ of the project.